 - John R. Wilhelm Foreign Correspondence Internships

 The Institute’s John R. Wilhelm Foreign Correspondence Internship Program funds several internships each year through endowed scholarships.
-Since 1970, more than 200 journalism majors have received such support, traveling to approximately 30 countries.
+Since 1970, more than 250 journalism majors have received such support, traveling to more than 30 countries.

 Applicants must be earning a degree in the E.W.
-Scripps School of Journalism, have significant reporting experience, and must complete the Foreign Correspondence course (JOUR 467/567), which is offered each winter quarter.
-In addition, the International Mass Media course (Jour 466/566) is recommended.
-Applications are distributed to students enrolled in the Jour 467/567 class, and must be submitted to the director of the IIJ by the end of February.
-Applicants are asked to list their top three countries and whether they want print or broadcast assignments.
+Scripps School of Journalism, have significant reporting experience, and must complete the Foreign Correspondence course, which is offered each fall semester.
+In addition, the International Mass Media course or a journalism study abroad program is recommended.
+Applications are distributed to students enrolled in the Foreign Correspondence class, and have to be submitted to the director of the IIJ by the end of February.
+Applicants are asked to list their top two countries and whether they want print or broadcast assignments.

-The number of applicants ranges from a dozen to a maximum of about 20 each spring.
-From that number, approximately half a dozen interns are selected for support.
+Each spring, the number of applicants ranges from a dozen to a maximum of 20.
+From that number, about half a dozen interns are selected for full support.
 The number of assignments depends on available scholarship funding.
 The chances of being selected depend on the applicant’s journalism background, including previous internship experience, as well as academic record.
 Knowledge of a foreign language is a plus, and is required for students who travel to countries where English is not widely spoken.

-A School of Journalism selection committee consisting of faculty members selects scholarship recipients in early spring.
-Scholarships usually are sufficient to cover the costs of food, lodging and air fare.
-Internship arrangements are organized by the Institute for International Journalism, but also can be set up with input from the students who receive funding.
+A selection committee consisting of journalism faculty members selects scholarship recipients in early spring.
+Scholarships usually are sufficient to cover the costs of air fare, international health insurance, lodging and food.
+Internship arrangements are set up with input from the students who receive funding in coordination with the Institute for International Journalism.
 Those selected are then responsible for contacting their designated supervisor to establish time of arrival and duty assignments.
-Students are responsible for finding their own lodging.
+Students are responsible for finding their own lodging and working out other logistics in the country of dispatch.
 Previous interns can provide leads.

 Most assignments begin in the fall, but the timing of the internship is flexible depending on the individual student’s schedule and the needs of the news organization.
-Because selected students will be working for different companies in different countries, there is no standard list of duties interns will be assigned.
+Since selected students work for different companies in different countries, there is no standard list of duties interns will be assigned.
 In the past, interns have done everything from check wires to edit copy to cover breaking international news.
 Every assignment is different.

 - contact Yusuf Kalyango at 740.597.3335 or visit scrippsjschool.org/iij